 For my reference, mostly…

-In Vista, the process requires setting a registry value:
+In Windows 7 and 8, the process requires setting a single registry value:

 To reinitialize the Offline Files cache, create the following DWORD registry value with a value of 1 and restart the system.